anandr781/Terraform-cloudstack/About Terraform.md

   * Resource - Target Resource within that Provider that needs to be provisioned ("aws_instance") .
       * connection
       * provisioner (For example - "remote-exec
-  * Output - Outputs emitted by Terraform as a result of a provisioning action.
+  * Output - Output emitted by Terraform as a result of a provisioning action.